 101 Email Signature Templates

-What’s the point making a decent email signature design?
+Why make a decent email signature design?

 It’s just an email signature, right?
 In the grand scheme of things, it’s not that important compared to other corporate branding.
 Who really cares what your email signature looks like?

 However, email is still the most widely used form of correspondence within modern business, far exceeding letters, instant messaging and social media.
-You can then begin to see how important it is to develop official email signature templates that everyone uses.
+You then begin to see how important it is to develop official email signature templates that everyone uses.

 The importance of email signatures